 - If you notice a pee or poo, change the nappy as soon as possible.
 Aside from reducing the chance of nappy rash, doing so gives your baby the opportunity to learn cause and effect and teaches them that being clean and dry is the norm.

 - Introduce regular nappy free time.
 This will help your baby learn body awareness and help you to understand your baby’s signals and/or timing – an essential part of preparing for successful potty training.

-- Consider using some cloths (e.g. flannels or cloth wipes) inside the nappy as a way to maintain awareness of wet and also help the nappy last a little longer.1Just be sure to change them as soon as they are wet to avoid nappy rash.
+- Consider using Nappy Cloths inside the nappy as a way to develop body awareness and also help the nappy last a little longer.
+Just be sure to change them as soon as they are wet to avoid nappy rash.

 - Consider switching to cloth at any time if you think it might work for you.
 There are many options available now including nappy hire so it doesn’t have to be as expensive as you might think.